 This depends on your individual circumstances such as your eating habits, lifestyle, exercise demands, muscle mass, health profile and health and fitness goals.

-As protein supplements are well researched, they are generally considered safe to include as part of a healthy diet and fitness routine.
+As protein powders are well researched, they are generally considered safe to include as part of a healthy diet and fitness routine.
 The majority of the risks associated with protein powder supplements comes from the addition of other ingredients or contamination during manufacturing, so be sure to purchase from a reputable brand that is transparent with their ingredients.